arienchen/pytibrv/README.md

 # pytibrv
-TIBRV Rendezvous® API for Python
+TIBCO Rendezvous® API for Python

+TIBCO Rendezvous® is copyright of TIBCO www.tibco.com